Nyhedsbrev Hvide Sande Havn juni 2025

 The challenges we have had with the Eiva buoy now seem to be resolved in collaboration with the supplier, and the buoy has functioned perfectly in recent months.

-To meet a growing need for more parking spaces on Beddingsvej near Hvide Sande Shipyard, the relocation of 5 tool sheds has been planned, allowing for the expansion of the existing parking area.
-The relocation is expected to be completed by the end of October.
+To meet the growing need for more parking spaces on Beddingsvej by Hvide Sande Shipyard, plans are in place to relocate 5 tool sheds, allowing for the expansion of the existing parking area.
+The relocation is expected to be completed during October.

-The tenants of the tool sheds at Tyskerhaven have been contacted with a view to clearing up around the sheds and repairing the buildings that need some tender loving care.
-The harbor will continuously follow up to ensure that the work progresses as planned.
+The tenants of the tool sheds at Tyskerhavnen have been contacted regarding cleaning up around the sheds and repairing the buildings that need some loving care.
+The harbor will continually follow up to ensure that the work progresses as planned.

-The winter bathers have requested a small extension to the existing changing house, which the harbor has agreed to.
-The work will commence as soon as possible.
+Winter bathers have requested a small extension to the existing changing room, which the harbor has addressed.
+Work will commence as soon as possible.

-The drainage sluice has undergone a major renovation internally and now looks entirely newly painted.
-In a short time, the old floor tiles will be cleaned so that they also appear in very nice condition.
+The drainage sluice has undergone a major renovation inside and now looks freshly painted.
+In a short time, the old floor tiles will be cleaned so that they also appear in very good condition.

-We have established environmental stations in our overnight parking areas, which we think work really well, while also supporting our waste sorting and strengthening the harbor's environmental profile.
+We have established environmental stations at our night parking areas, which we feel work really well, while also supporting our waste sorting and enhancing the harbor's environmental profile.

 Key figures August 2025